xregistry/spec/core/spec.md

 {
-  "id": "STRING",                          # ID of Resource, not default Version "self": "URL",                           # URL of Resource,not default Version
+  "id": "STRING",                          # ID of Resource, not default Version "self": "URL",                           # URL of Resource,not default Version "xref": "URL", ?
+  "epoch": UINTEGER,
+  "readonly": BOOLEAN, ?

-  # Attributes inherited from the default Version
+  # These are inherited from the default Version
   "versionid": STRING",
   "name": "STRING", ?
-  "epoch": UINTEGER,
   "isdefault": true,
   "description": "STRING", ?
   "documentation": "URL", ?